 Read sales blogs and books

-The process of learning never ends, and for top salespeople, they take this lesson to heart.
-The best salespeople read sales blogs and books to improve their skills, reading classics to visionary books authored by the experts in the business.
+Staying educated should never stop, and for top salespeople, this lesson should be taken to heart.
+The best salespeople stay sharp in their industry by reading sales blogs and visionary books authored by experts in the business to improve their skills.

-A top salesperson is growth oriented and seeks to develop his skills and knowledge to their highest potential.
-There’s no better way to know how you fared in a day than by visiting your metrics and reviewing whether you met your targets.
+A top salesperson is goal oriented and seeks to develop skills and knowledge to their fullest potential.
+The best way to keep track of your daily progress and gauge whether you hit your targets is by reviewing your metrics:

-The time to master a new habit depends on your resolve to change and improve your sales routine.
-Start adopting new sales habits today, and reap the benefits in the near future.
+Mastering new habits and sales strategies depends on your determination to change and improve your sales routine.
+Start adopting these new sales habits and watch those conversions increase.